Processing math: 100%

 2. Give an instance of 2SAT with four variables, and with no satisfying assignment.

 The purpose of this problem is to lead you to a way of solving 2SAT efficiently by reducing it to the problem of finding the strongly connected components of a directed graph.
-Given an instance $I$ of 2SAT with $n$ variables and $m$ clauses, construct a directed graph $G_I = (V, E)$ as follows.
+Given an instance I of 2SAT with n variables and m clauses, construct a directed graph GI=(V,E) as follows.

 1. Carry out this construction for the instance of 2SAT given above, and for the instance you constructed in 2.

-3. Now show the converse of 4: namely, that if none of $G_I$’s strongly connected components contain both a literal and its negation, then the instance $I$ must be satisfiable.
-(Hint: Assign values to the variables as follows: repeatedly pick a sink strongly connected component of $G_I$.
-Assign value ${\tt true}$ to all literals in the sink, assign ${\tt false}$ to their negations, and delete all of these.
+3. Now show the converse of 4: namely, that if none of GI’s strongly connected components contain both a literal and its negation, then the instance I must be satisfiable.
+(Hint: Assign values to the variables as follows: repeatedly pick a sink strongly connected component of GI.
+Assign value true to all literals in the sink, assign false to their negations, and delete all of these.
 Show that this ends up discovering a satisfying assignment.)

 4. Conclude that there is a linear-time algorithm for solving 2SAT.